nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ## Managing Clients

-This section documents the commands related to managing clients.
+This user guide section outlines how to _create_, _update_, and _delete_ client contacts using command line arguments in :mushroom:Mycelium.

 ### Creating a client contact: `c`

-Creates a new client contact.
+To create a new client contact, use the **`c`** command followed by the client's name and email.
+The year of birth, platform source, and mobile number can also be added as optional arguments.
+Once successfully created, the interface will display the new client's name and email.

 **Compulsory Arguments**

 - `-cn client_name`
     - The client’s name.
 - `-e email`
     - The client’s email.
-Must be unique in Mycelium.
+Must be unique in :mushroom:Mycelium.
 Case sensitive.

 **Optional Arguments**